8 Mental and Emotional Issues That Affect Men’s Sex Lives

 When you’re going through relationship challenges, it doesn’t mean that sexual problems are solely your or your partner’s fault.
 Don’t take the sexual challenges personally.
 Rather, it signals that you both need to find some ways and resources to get to the underlying issues and try to move toward happier, more satisfying relationships.

 Working with an impartial relationship counselor individually or as part of couples therapy can help.
-Besides, a counselor can provide more insights on possible attachment issues replayed during adulthood and your ways of building relationships with others.
+A counselor can provide more insights on possible attachment issues replayed during adulthood and your ways of building relationships with others.

 You can break the cycle